Are You Eligible for a Lung Cancer Screening?

 Your doctor can help you find a screening center or use this locator to search for a center near you |

 If your doctor recommends screening, don’t let fear stand in your way.
 Be open with your doctor so they can answer your questions to help you get more comfortable with the screening process and guide you through follow up appointments.
-Yearly lung cancer screening is an important step you can take if you are at high risk.
+Yearly lung cancer screening is an important step you can take if you are at high risk and are eligible.

 Use these resources to learn more about lung cancer screening: